 If you don’t live near a forest, you can find nature in the city.
 Many cities have parks scattered throughout, and you can usually find trees planted along the sidewalk.

 You can also incorporate natural elements in your home.
 Wood furniture (untreated wood has better benefits than treated wood, i.e., more natural) or wood decorations can do the trick.
 Or indoor and outdoor plants.

 Essential oils are also very beneficial.
 Pick the ones you like best (again, therapy, in general, is highly personalized), and put a few drops in a diffuser, in a bath, or even in your laundry.

 This book has beautiful pictures that inspire you to get out immediately and go to the park.
 The author presents a very comprehensive study of forest therapy, from all the different ways we can practice forest therapy and incorporate it in our lives, to all the scientific research performed to back up the results of forest therapy.

-I personally enjoy being out in nature; I go hiking regularly, and London is my favorite city, for all its parks.
-Forest bathing is a more intentional approach to enjoying nature; I definitely intend on being more mindful the next time I go hiking.
-(And picking a more forest-y hike!)
+I personally enjoy being out in nature; I go hiking regularly, and London is my all-time favorite city, because of all its parks.
+But forest bathing is a more intentional approach to enjoying nature; I will definitely be more mindful the next time I go hiking.
+(And pick a more forest-y hike!)